 What Is Italian Wedding Soup Made Of?

-Italian Wedding Soup usually consists of green vegetables like escarole, kale or spinach and ground beef and/or sausage.
+Italian Wedding Soup, authentically know as Minestra Maritata, usually consists of green vegetables like escarole, kale or spinach and ground beef and/or sausage.
 The meat is usually in the form of small meatballs that float in a flavorful chicken broth.

 There’s two different ways to finish off this soup.
 One way is to cook the ditalini pasta right in the broth and the other is to cook the pasta separately and add it to each bowl as you serve.

 Both ways are good, it’s up to you how you make it, but if you are going to freeze this soup I would add the pasta in separately so it doesn’t get mushy after it’s frozen.

 If you do cook the pasta in the soup, just note that the pasta will soak up some of the broth so leftovers will have less broth than when you first make the soup.

 We love that thick pasta loaded soup consistency but if you prefer your soup to have more broth then definitely cook it on the side.